Clement-Devevey/redis/README.md

 - Create a call
 - Check others calls (those who are not already affected)
 - Affect a call to someone by choosing the operator

+## TODO :
+- Print all calls affected by operator.